You are currently viewing Creating the Key Elements of Your Brand Image

 According to Seth Godin, bestselling author and marketing expert, “A brand is the set of expectations, memories, stories and relationships that, taken together, account for a consumer’s decision to choose one product or service over another.”
 Many people think of a brand as a logo.
 And while your logo is important, a brand goes much further—as the definition above demonstrates.

-Here are some of the key elements of a brand and how can you make sure they’re effective:
+Here are some of the key elements of a brand and how you can make sure they’re effective:

 Visual/Digital: